Robert Liston 1794-1847

 There is, however, apparently no precise source for these stories, so they might well just be regarded as urban legends.

 Although it sounds as though this man should not be let loose on anyone, Robert Liston was the best surgeon of his time and all those who could afford his services would have had no hesitation in doing so.
 He saved a lot of people that would have died a miserable long and painful death.
-It is easy to judge using our standards.

 On December 21 1846, at University College Hospital, London, Robert Liston, performed the first operation in England using anaesthetic (Ether) administered by Dr Squire.
 He operated on a patient named Frederick Churchill; he performed a above knee amputation with great success.
 He was to say to his audience of medical professionals “This Yankee dodge, gentleman, and beats mesmerism hollow”172 He knew now that the “age of agony” had come to an end in surgery.
 Robert Liston was to die shortly after in December 1847.